ralfspoeth/json/README.md

 their contains is converted into numbers, boolean values and `null` if possible as well.

+## Take the Clutter Away

+The JSON structure _done right_ as we think gives us the basis for further processing data utilizing the pattern matching features of Java.
+However, there are still situations where a JSON structure is replicated with each element mapped onto its natural counterpart, that is

+* `null` to `null`s,
+* `true` and `false` to `boolean`s,
+* `JsonDouble` to `double`s,
+* `JsonString` to `String`s,
+* `JsonObject` to immutable `Map<String, ?>`s, and
+* `JsonArray` to immutable `List<?>`s.

+So, a nested JSON structure like

+    {"a": null, "b": true, "c": {
+        "x": [1, 2, null, true], "y": false, "z": null }}

+is converted by `StandardConversions.asObject` into

+    Map.of( // "a" to null binding is cut out
+        "b", Boolean.TRUE, // note the primitive wrapper "c", Map.of(
+            "x", List.of(1, 2, true), // null element is cut out "y", Boolean.FALSE // "z" to null binding is left out )
+    )

+Things to note: maps and lists accept `null` values in principle, yet the newer factory methods `List.of` or `Map.of` do not accept null values or `null` bindings; so, `JsonNull` instances are filtered out of aggregates.
+That said, always consider the maps and lists regardless of the depth of the structure immutable.

 ## Numerical Conversions

 The methods `intValue`, `longValue` and `doubleValue` utilize the